genostats/Fantasio/vignettes/Fantasio.Rmd

 The variable submaps becomes an list.submaps object, you can watch the different elements of it with :

-    str(submaps) #careful it can become huge depending on your data sizes
+    str(F1) #careful it can become huge depending on your data sizes

-#### 3.1.3 Descrition of the object submaps
+#### 3.1.3 Descrition of the object F1

-This object contains all the results of the different computation executed during the process of creating n submaps.
+This object contains all the results of the different computations executed during the process of creating n submaps.
 Here is a complete description of each structure in this object :

--   segments\_list : the object Segments created previously
+-   segments\_list : the object Segments created previously (s1)

 <!-- -->

-    str(submaps@segments_list) #careful it can become huge depending on your data sizes
+    str(F1@segments_list) #careful it can become huge depending on your data sizes

 -   atlas : the list of all the submaps created during the process.
-Each element of the list is an S4 object.
-Depending on the method you used the object can be either an `snsp.matrix` or an `hotspots.matrix` (here we use the hotspots method).
+Each element of the list is a S4 object.
+Depending on the method you used the object can be either a `snsp.matrix` or a `hotspots.matrix` (here we use the hotspots method).
 Each submaps contains 15 slots :
     -   submap : the index of each marker picked (index from the bed.matrix object)
     -   ncol : the total number of marker picked
     -   nrow : the number of individuals
--   ped : a dataframe with all the individuals genotype
+    -   ped : a dataframe with all the individuals' genotypes
--   map : a dataframe with all the SNPS informations
+    -   map : a dataframe with all the SNP information
     -   epsilon : genotyping error rate
     -   delta.dist : distance between each marker in cM/bp
     -   log.emiss : log of all the emission probabilities of the hidden Markov model
     -   a : a matrix with all the a's estimation
     -   f : a matrix with all the f's estimation
     -   likelihood0 : a matrix with all the likehood under the null hypothesis (\\(f=0\\))
     -   likelihood1 : a matrix with all the likehood under the inbred hypothesis (\\(f=1\\))
     -   p.lrt : p value of the likelihood ratio test
     -   HBD.prob : a matrix with all the HBD probabilities computed for each individual
     -   FLOD : a matrix with all the FLOD score computed

 <!-- -->

-    str(submaps@atlas)
+    str(F1@atlas)

 -   likelihood\_summary : a dataframe with all the likelihood0 and
     likelihood1 computed over the submaps.

 <!-- -->

-    str(submaps@likelihood_summary)
+    str(F1@likelihood_summary)

 -   estimation\_summary : a dataframe with all the a and f computed over the submaps

 <!-- -->

-    str(submaps@estimation_summary)
+    str(F1@estimation_summary)

--   marker\_summary : a dataframe, which gives the number of marker and the number of times it has been picked,
+-   marker\_summary : a dataframe, which gives the number of markers and the number of times it has been picked,
     -   number\_of\_time\_picked
     -   number\_of\_marker

 <!-- -->

-    str(submaps@marker_summary)
+    str(F1@marker_summary)

 -   submaps\_summary : a dataframe which gives several informations
     about the a and f computed over the submaps.
 The dataframe contains 13 columns:
     -   FID: family identifier
     -   IID: individual identifier
     -   STATUS: status (1 non-affected, 2 affected, 0 unknown)
     -   SUBMAPS: number of submaps used
     -   QUALITY: percentage of valid submaps (i.e. submaps with a &lt; 1)
     -   F\_MIN: minimum f on valid submaps
     -   F\_MAX: maximum f on valid submaps
     -   F\_MEAN: mean f on valid submaps
     -   F\_MEDIAN: median f on valid submaps (recommended to estimate f)
     -   A\_MEDIAN: median a on valid submaps (recommended to estimate a)
     -   pLRT\_MEDIAN: median p-value of LRT tests on valid submaps
     -   INBRED: a flag indicating if the individual is inbred (pLRT\_MEDIAN &lt; 0.05) or not
     -   pLRT\_&lt;0.05: number of valid submaps with a LRT (likelihood ratio test) having a p-value below 0.05

 <!-- -->

-    head(submaps@submap_summary)
+    head(F1@submap_summary)

     ##         FID       IID STATUS SUBMAPS QUALITY      F_MIN      F_MAX
-    ## 1 HGDP00607 HGDP00607      1   5 / 5     100 0.01993197 0.02706728
+    ## 1 HGDP00607 HGDP00607      1   5 / 5     100 0.02012532 0.02630424
-    ## 2 HGDP00608 HGDP00608      1   5 / 5     100 0.03763491 0.03905816
+    ## 2 HGDP00608 HGDP00608      1   5 / 5     100 0.03742765 0.04005922
-    ## 3 HGDP00609 HGDP00609      1   5 / 5     100 0.03884944 0.04655960
+    ## 3 HGDP00609 HGDP00609      1   5 / 5     100 0.03962259 0.04983545
-    ## 4 HGDP00610 HGDP00610      1   5 / 5     100 0.04836224 0.05451063
+    ## 4 HGDP00610 HGDP00610      1   5 / 5     100 0.04832146 0.05742419
-    ## 5 HGDP00611 HGDP00611      1   1 / 5      20 0.00000000 0.00000000
+    ## 5 HGDP00611 HGDP00611      1   1 / 5      20 0.01927667 0.01927667
-    ## 6 HGDP00612 HGDP00612      1   5 / 5     100 0.05192440 0.07965833
+    ## 6 HGDP00612 HGDP00612      1   5 / 5     100 0.05703466 0.06644029
     ##       F_MEAN   F_MEDIAN   A_MEDIAN  pLRT_MEDIAN INBRED pLRT_inf_0.05
-    ## 1 0.02334382 0.02274882 0.13579408 2.017887e-26   TRUE             5
+    ## 1 0.02400508 0.02407550 0.13740382 1.540307e-25   TRUE             5
-    ## 2 0.03828485 0.03799225 0.06972208 4.837834e-58   TRUE             5
+    ## 2 0.03869280 0.03866159 0.07220007 1.332500e-60   TRUE             5
-    ## 3 0.04203845 0.04074831 0.10946784 2.858210e-47   TRUE             5
+    ## 3 0.04323533 0.04261130 0.11582650 1.019329e-52   TRUE             5
-    ## 4 0.05064581 0.04966111 0.16831656 8.994693e-64   TRUE             5
+    ## 4 0.05118390 0.04997174 0.15626069 3.931329e-61   TRUE             5
-    ## 5 0.00000000 0.00000000 0.01000000 1.000000e+00  FALSE             0
+    ## 5 0.01927667 0.01927667 0.90657301 2.841286e-07   TRUE             1
-    ## 6 0.06025320 0.05349119 0.34506197 7.611191e-40   TRUE             5
+    ## 6 0.06101142 0.06057668 0.33247146 7.416302e-46   TRUE             5

--   HBD\_recap : a dataframe, which contains a mean of all the HBD inferences for an individual and a given marker.
+-   bySegments : a boolean indicating whether the creation of summary statistics for HBD and FLOD has to be made by segments or not.
+By default, it is FALSE.
+The description below of HBD\_recap and FLOD\_recap depends on this choice.

+-   HBD\_recap : a dataframe with individuals in row and marker positions in column.
+It contains the mean of the HBD probability at a marker over the submaps for each individual.
+If the marker only appears in one submap (no mean needed), then it is just the HBD proba for that marker in that submap.

 <!-- -->

-    submaps@HBD_recap[1:10, 1:10] # an individual * marker matrix
+    F1@HBD_recap[1:10, 1:10] # an individual * marker matrix

--   FLOD\_recap : a dataframe, which contains a mean of all the FLOD scores for an individual and a given marker.
+-   FLOD\_recap : a dataframe like above.
+It contains the mean of the FLOD score at a marker over the submaps for each individual.
+Again if a marker only appears in one submap, no mean is needed.

 <!-- -->

-    submaps@FLOD_recap[1:10, 1:10] # an individual * marker matrix
+    F1@FLOD_recap[1:10, 1:10] # an individual * marker matrix

--   HBD\_segments : a list of dataframe, each datafram is for an individuals, each dataframe contain a list of segment which will be used for plotting
+-   HBD\_segments : a list of dataframe, each datafram is for an individual and it contains a list of HBD segments (start and end positions).
+By default, a region is HBD if it contains at least 5 markers (n.consecutive.marker=5) with a HBD probability larger than 0.5 (threshold=0.5).

 <!-- -->

-    str(submaps@HBD_segments[[1]])
+    str(F1@HBD_segments[[1]])

--   HFLOD : a dataframe with the value of HFLOD scores for every markers through all submaps.
+-   HFLOD : a dataframe with the value of HFLOD scores for every markers that appeared at least once in a submap.
+It uses the formula (2) with FLOD\_recap to obtain HFLOD.

 <!-- -->

-    str(submaps@HFLOD)
+    str(F1@HFLOD)

 -   bedmatrix : the bedmatrix object

 <!-- -->

-    str(submaps@bedmatrix)

--   bySegments : a boolean indicating wheater the creation of summary statistics was made by segments or not
+    str(F1@bedmatrix)

 -   unit : the unit of the marker (cM or Bp).

--   gap : the value of the gap used to pick marker when doing submaps by Distance.

-### 3.2 "By Hotspot" "by segments" method
+### 3.2 Hotspots by segments

-We implemented a second inner method of the "By Hotspots" method.
+We implemented a second inner method for the "Hotspots" method.
 The only paramater that changes is `recap.by.segments`, it is put to TRUE.

-In the default "Hotspot" method the HBD probabilities and FLOD scores are computed for each marker randomly selected on each segment for the n submaps.
+In the default "Hotspots" method the HBD probabilities and FLOD scores are computed for each marker (see above).

-With the "Hotspot by segment" method HBD probabilities and FLOD scores correspond to the mean of HBD probabilities and FLOD score of each marker randomly selected on a segment for the n submaps in such a way that there is only one value for a segment.
+With the "Hotspots by segment" method, HBD probabilities and FLOD scores correspond to the mean of HBD probabilities and FLOD score of all the markers of a segment that have been selected in one of the sumaps.
+There is hence only one value for a segment delimited by hotspots.
+So we also recommend to set n.consecutive.marker to 1.
+Since results over multiple markers have already been averaged.

 #### 3.2.1 Creation of the segments list

-We use the same segment list that is used before (s).
+We use the same segment list that is used before (s1).

 #### 3.2.2 Creation of the submaps and computation

 As said before the only argument that changes is "recap.by.segments", it is put to TRUE.
+And we recommend to adjust "n.consecutive.marker".

-    submaps0 <- makeAllSubmapsByHotspots(x.me, 5, s, verbose=FALSE, recap.by.segments = TRUE, list.id = "all")
+    F2 <- makeAllSubmapsByHotspots(x.me, 5, s1, verbose=FALSE, recap.by.segments = TRUE, n.consecutive.marker=1, list.id = "all")

-### 3.3 "By Distance" method
+### 3.3 Distance

 #### 3.3.1 Creation of the segments list

-We will now create segments, which will be use to create the submaps later :
+We will now create segments, which will be used to create the submaps later :

-    s1 <- createSegmentsListBySnps(x.me)
+    s3 <- createSegmentsListBySnps(x.me)

     ## Finding segments for the genome : .......................
     ## Finding which markers are between two segments: .......................
     ## Finding mini segments .......................

+This function creates segments based on the markers available in the data and the gaps between them.
+The value of the gap is imposed by the minimun step required between markers.
+If 2 adjacent markers have an inter-distance larger than the step, then there is a gap between them.
-This function creates a list of chromosomes, in each, you have a list of several segments created thanks to the the gaps between markers, the value of the gap is given in argument, in each segments you have SNPS index.
-The function creates an object which will contains three slots :
+The first marker of the pair is the end of a segment and the second marker is the start of a new segment.
+The function creates an object which will contain three slots :

--   gap : the value of the gap
+-   gap : the value of the minimal fix step required between sampled markers of a submap
 -   unit : the unit of the markers ("cM" or "Bp")
--   snps.segments : the list of segments
+-   snps.segments : for each chromosome, the list of segments; each segment being a list of SNP indexes

 You can watch a summary of what was done with :

-    segmentsListSummary(s1)
+    segmentsListSummary(s3)

 This function creates a dataframe with three colums :